Hero syndrome

-Hero syndrome (also often referred to as saviour complex or hero complex) is a psychological phenomenon which causes a person to seek recognition for heroism.
-Although hero syndrome is not recognised by the American Academy of Psychiatry due to its inconsistency with the definition of a syndrome, it is, by definition, a complex, as individuals who present this often exhibit impulses that have a "common emotional tone and exert a strong but usually unconscious influence on the individual's attitudes and behavior".
+Hero syndrome (also often referred to as hero complex) is a psychological phenomenon which causes a person to seek recognition for heroism.

+Although hero syndrome is not recognised by the American Academy of Psychiatry due to its inconsistency with the definition of a syndrome, it is, by definition, a complex, as people who present this often exhibit impulses that have a "common emotional tone and exert a strong but usually unconscious influence on the individual's attitudes and behavior".
 However, in popular media and literature, it is referred to as "hero syndrome".
 The term is used to describe individuals who constantly seek praise for valiant or philanthropic acts, especially by creating a harmful situation which they then can resolve.
 This can include unlawful acts such as arson.
 The term has been used to describe the behaviour of public servants, such as firefighters, nurses, police officers, security guards and politicians.
 The behaviour of individuals with hero syndrome can be detrimental to the lives of those around them, putting innocent people at risk in the pursuit of creating a "victim".
 Reasons for this kind of behaviour often vary.

 The term "hero syndrome" was first introduced following the discovery of a bomb on the 1984 Turkish Olympic team's bus by Los Angeles police officer Jimmy Wade Pearson.
 He presented as the only police officer available on the scene after he "discovered" it.
 Pearson ripped the device's wires out before running it out onto a runway.
 He was hailed as a hero by the public until he was arrested the following day for planting the bomb himself.
 This raised questions as to people's desire to commit crimes to create scenarios for themselves to be the heroes.